What to Expect When You Visit

 What is the service like on Sunday mornings?

-Each Sunday we meet to celebrate the Eucharist, a time of thanksgiving in which we sing God’s praises, we hear God’s word and we share Holy Communion – consecrated bread and wine which sustains us as Christ himself.
+Most Sundays, we meet to celebrate the Eucharist, a time of thanksgiving in which we sing God’s praises, we hear God’s word and we share Holy Communion – consecrated bread and wine which sustains us as Christ himself.
+On occasional Sundays, we hold morning prayer.
 A sermon brings God’s story and purpose into the lives we lead.
 We pray for the world, the church and each other.
 And are then sent into the world to do God’s will throughout the week.

 Halfway through the service we greet each other in the name of the Lord, shaking each others’ hands.
 Announcements about events happening at church are offered from the front.
 An offering plate is passed to receive our monetary gifts in thanksgiving for all God has given us.

 As you enter the church, the greeter will hand you a bulletin in which the entire service is printed.
 The hymns are listed as numbers in the bulletin, and found in the blue books underneath the seat in front of you.
 No one will ask you to stand and identify yourself in the service, but we would love to stay in contact with you about our upcoming events.